"Sharing God's Deep Gladness in Renewing All Things."

 Locally, we provide regular monthly support to Signal Mountain Social Services and Bible in the Schools at Signal Mountain Middle and High School.
 We have also made special gifts to LifeSpring Community Health over the past two years.

-Internationally, we support our own member, Savannah Gorman, who is presently serving with our denomination’s international mission, Mission to the World, in a youth ministry at a church in Bogota, Colombia.
+Internationally, we support our own member, Justin and Savannah Willis, who is presently serving in a youth ministry at the United Church of Bogota in Colombia.
 Mountain Fellowship also supports Stephen and Charity Jones and their family, who are serving in London with SERGE (formerly World Harvest).
-Additionally, we support J and K, who are also serving with SERGE in a sensitive country.
+Additionally, we support Josh and Kristi, who are also serving with SERGE in a sensitive country.
 Marcy and Denise Atchley who are serving with TEAM in Greece and hoping to start a coffee house ministry in Athens; and Genti and Djana Shani who are serving with Cru (formerly Campus Crusade for Christ) ministering to teachers and students in Albania.

 Depending on the availability of funds, we also provide one-time support to missionaries and/or ministries that are in need, and we provide support to individuals and groups in our church who are participating in a short term mission trip.